The chimera called a “complex adaptive system”

 “change needs to be seen in terms of co-evolution with all other related systems, rather than as adaptation to a separate and distinct environment."

-In both CAS and classical cybernetics, if one system changes state, then related systems may be triggered to change state.
+In all system theory, if one system changes state, then related systems may be triggered to change state.

 Or if one system mutates, then related systems may be have to mutate also, if they are to survive.

 Again, not only are several of the clauses are ambiguous, but all can be applied to simple systems.